 Our Undergraduate programmes run on a principle of General Engineering for the first two years.
 In these years, all students take some common courses in subjects which underpin all of engineering, as well as giving you a taste of all the disciplines.
 This allows you to gain a broad understanding of all of the disciplines, and makes you a more rounded engineer, before deciding to specialise from the third year onward.

 You are able to register for our General Engineering degrees, or our discipline-specific degrees, and use subject choices to keep discipline options open as you progress through Levels 1 and 2.

-Many students know their desired area of specialism in advance, however if you've not yet made your mind up you're still able to apply for the MEng or BEng Engineering programme and choose your specialism at a later date.
+Many students know their desired area of specialism in advance, however if you've not yet made your mind up you can apply for either the four-year BEng Engineering (H100) or five-year MEng Engineering (H104) programme and choose your specialism at a later date.